AdrianoR85/Advanced_SQL_Course/README.md

 ### Data Architecture

-- [x] Bronze: raw - normalized relational database
+- [x] Bronze: raw - normalized relational database.
-         ↓
-- [x] Silver: Extract, Transform and Load the data into the data warehouse ↓
+- [x] Silver: Extract, Transform and Load the data into the data warehouse.
-- [ ] Gold Layer: Star Schema with fact and dimension tables ↓
+- [ ] Gold Layer: Star Schema with fact and dimension tables.
 - [ ] Analisy the data and Ask the question.
-         ↓
-- [ ] Design the Dashboard (Chart Types & Layout)
+- [ ] Design the Dashboard (Chart Types & Layout).
-         ↓
-- [ ] BI: Dashboard built with Power BI / Tableau
+- [ ] BI: Dashboard built with Power BI / Tableau.

 ### Questions to Answer.